JasonSatti/MacOS_Scripts/README.md

 macOS_scripts
 ===========
-A repo for macOS management scripts.
+This repository contains various scripts for managing macOS devices.

 Purpose
 -------
 The purpose of this repo is to allow centralized access and version control of scripts for management of macOS devices.